 Parkinson's New Zealand provides education, information, and professional support for all people with Parkinson's, including their caregivers, friends, and families.

-Founded in 1983, the Parkinson's New Zealand Charitable Trust (Parkinson’s New Zealand) is a community-centric, non-profit organisation, registered with the Charities Commission and reliant on funding from grants, bequests, and donations.
+Founded in 1983, the Parkinson's New Zealand Charitable Trust (Parkinson’s New Zealand) is a community-centric, non-profit organisation, registered with the Charities Services and reliant on funding from grants, bequests, and donations.

 We offer members: